vsoch/forward/README.md

 your computer went to sleep), you can resume with:

 `bash resume.sh jupyter`

-If you want to modify the partition flag to have a different gpu setup (other than `--partition gpu --gres gpu:1`) then you should set this **entire** string for the partition variable.

 ## Debugging
 Along with some good debugging notes [here](https://vsoch.github.io/lessons/jupyter-tensorflow#debugging), common errors are below.